The Best Fantasy TV Shows on HBO Max

 HBO Max might be home to Game of Thrones, but it has numerous other fantasy TV shows that deserve the spotlight.
 From the impeccable The Leftovers, to horror Lovecraft Country, there's a vast array of worthwhile viewing.

-Here are our top picks for fantasy shows curently available on HBO Max.
+Here are our top picks for fantasy shows currently available on HBO Max.

 Dexter's Laboratory (1996-2003)